-The citizens of Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kazakhstan, Kosovo, Montenegro, Moldova, North Macedonia, Serbia, Ukraine, and Uzbekistan may apply for a tuition waiver and study for free as a laureate of the Banach Scholarship Programme [check the additional information].
+The citizens of numerous countries may apply for a tuition waiver and study for free if they have been admitted to the Banach Scholarship Programme [check the additional information].

 See what experts are saying about the industry, why you should join and how to learn Business Analytics skills